 - Greenhouse: 6-8 weeks for enterprise rollout

-The key variable is scorecard and workflow configuration.
-Simple setups take days.
-Structured interviewing frameworks with multi-stage scorecards take weeks.
+The key variable is scorecard and workflow configuration - simple setups take days, structured interviewing frameworks take weeks.

 Can I integrate my ATS with our existing HR software?